-- Get the hive set up and ready to receive the bees ahead of time.
+Get the hive set up and ready to receive the bees ahead of time.

-- Take into account that the package is installed in one single box.
+Take into account that the package is installed in one single box.
 If you bought a hive kit with multiple boxes, just use the first one.
 If you have a non-conventional hive, like top-bar, horizontal or AZ Slovenian hive, please note that you have to use follower boards or some kind of divider to make the chamber where the package is installed smaller.

-- You will need to feed the bees with sugar syrup (mix of granulated sugar and water 1:1) so make sure to have enough sugar and a feeder to deliver the syrup close to the bees.
+You will need to feed the bees with sugar syrup (mix of granulated sugar and water 1:1) so make sure to have enough sugar and a feeder to deliver the syrup close to the bees.

 A package that is installed correctly will start drawing out comb, have brood, and expand for the rest of the season.
-If there’s something wrong with the queen or the colony, we have about 7 to 10 days to solve the problem.
+If there’s something wrong with the queen or the colony, we have about 7 days to solve the problem.

 But when the conditions for the package are bad, all the bees could die within three days, without having a chance of establishing the colony (for example due to lack of syrup feed or if installed in a hive that is too big or has too many boxes).